 Both company directors and employees can claim back mileage for business journeys.
-They will claim the business mileage from their employer as travel expenses.
-In terms of UK mileage reimbursement for contractors, when you run your own business, you will claim the UK mileage allowance from your contractor limited company.
+They’ll claim the business mileage from their employer as travel expenses.
+In terms of UK mileage reimbursement for contractors, when you run your own business, you’ll claim the UK mileage allowance from your contractor limited company.

 Perhaps you may be concerned about looking after the environment.
 If this sounds like you, and where practical, you may decide instead to travel to your contract site by bike or motorcycle.
 In addition, you can also claim for a company mileage allowance under the AMAPs rates when you travel by these methods.

 The Fixed Profit Car Scheme (FPCS)